Skip to content

 Here is a flavour of some of the star items

-The Sword and Mace are the symbols of the Lord Mayor and the City of London Corporation’s authority granted by the monarch and parliament and are carried by the Swordbearer and Sergeant At Arms for ceremonial events.
-The Mace was made in 1735 by John White of London in silver gilt.
-It is beautifully crafted, surmounted by a royal crown with orb and cross under which are the royal arms and cipher of George the third.
-The Shaft is of baluster form with knops elaborately decorated in relief.
-The State sword originates from the mid-seventeenth century, its pommel is wrought with representations of Justice and Fame and the sheath is of red velvet adorned with Royal emblems and the City arms.
-There are a further four swords, the Pearl sword, the Mourning Sword, the Old Bailey Sword and the Mansion House Justice Room Sword!
+The Sword and Mace symbolise the Lord Mayor and City of London Corporation's authority, granted by the monarch and parliament.
+Carried by the Swordbearer and Sergeant At Arms during ceremonies, the Mace, crafted in 1735 by John White, features a royal crown, orb, cross, and George III's royal arms.
+The State Sword, from the mid-17th century, has a pommel depicting Justice and Fame, with a red velvet sheath adorned with royal emblems and City arms.
+Additionally, there are four other swords: the Pearl Sword, Mourning Sword, Old Bailey Sword, and Mansion House Justice Room Sword.

-The Pearl Sword was used according to legend, by Elizabeth I at the opening of first Royal Exchange in 1571.
-The scabbard contains over two thousand five hundred pearls sewn on both sides.
-The sword is now used when the reigning Sovereign comes in state to the City of London.
-The Lord Mayor offers the sword to the Sovereign who touches it.
-The Lord Mayor then bears the sword aloft in front of the Monarch.
-This ceremony used to take place at one of the City boundaries but now takes place at the location the Monarch is visiting.
+The Pearl Sword Legend has it that Elizabeth I used it at the opening of the first Royal Exchange in 1571.
+The scabbard is adorned with over 2,500 pearls.
+Today, the sword is used when the reigning Sovereign visits the City of London.
+The Lord Mayor offers the sword to the Sovereign, who touches it, and then the Lord Mayor carries it aloft before the Monarch.
+This ceremony, once held at the City boundaries, now takes place at the Monarch's visiting location.

-The Collar of Esses was bequeathed by Sir John Aleyn a Mercer and Lord Mayor in 1535.
-It is suggested that the collar was part of Sir Thomas More's regalia, forfeited to the crown on his execution.
-The gold portcullis bears a striking resemblance to the one painted by Hans Holbein on display at the Frick Gallery in New York.
-The roses are enamel and the garter knots, like the 'Esses' are made in solid gold.
-The Diamond badge or Jewel features a fine cameo of the City arms surrounded by the city motto within a garter of gold, blue enamel and diamonds.
-The encircling gold wreath is adorned with diamond set roses, shamrocks and thistles.
+The Collar of Esses Bequeathed by Sir John Aleyn, Lord Mayor in 1535, it is believed to have been part of Sir Thomas More's regalia.
+The gold portcullis resembles one painted by Hans Holbein, displayed at the Frick Gallery in New York.
+The collar features enamel roses, solid gold garter knots, and 'Esses.'
+The Diamond Badge showcases a cameo of the City arms, surrounded by the city motto in gold, blue enamel, and diamonds, with a gold wreath adorned with diamond-set roses, shamrocks, and thistles.
 The Lord Mayor wears a replica chain and badge for daily events.